Family of missing north-east man Ruairidh Sandison informed after body found - Evening Express

 Family of missing north-east man Ruairidh Sandison informed after body found

-Coastguard teams were called to assist police following the discovery near Boddam this afternoon.
+Coastguard teams were called to assist police following the discovery near Boddam yesterday afternoon.

-The family of missing 24-year-old Ruairidh Sandison have been informed, however formal identification has yet to take place.
+Police have said formal identification has yet to take place however they have been in contact with the family of missing 24-year-old Ruairidh Sandison.

-A Police Scotland spokesman said: “Police can confirm at midday today the body of a man was found on the north-east cost at Boddam.
+A Police Scotland spokesman said: “Police can confirm that shortly before midday yesterday, the body of a man was found on the north-east coast at Boddam.

-“Formal identification has yet to take place but the family of 24-year-old Ruairidh Sandison have been informed.”
+“Formal identification has yet to take place, however the family of 24-year-old Ruairidh Sandison, who was reported missing from Peterhead on Saturday August 10, have been informed.”

 Keep up to date with the latest news with The Evening Express newsletter